elwait/SubmitAnnihilatorJobs/README.md

 > nohup SubmitDynamicJobs.sh > jobs.out & disown

+## How to use SubmitBarJobs.sh:

+> nohup bash SubmitBarJobs.sh > jobs.out & disown

+or if you make the script executable executable:

+> nohup SubmitBarJobs.sh > jobs.out & disown

 ## The script will:

-- create my_jobs.txt from AMOEBAAnnihilator jobfile
+- create my_jobs.txt (for dynamic) or bar_jobs.txt (for bar) from poltype AMOEBAAnnihilator jobfile
 - each line is a job
 - for each job, the script will check for an available node
 - if it finds an available node: